-- our unitholders' proportionate ownership interest in us will decrease; - the amount of cash available for distribution on each unit may decrease; - the ratio of taxable income to distributions may increase; - the relative voting strength of each previously outstanding unit may be diminished; and - the market price of our common units and preferred units may decline.
+- our unitholders' proportionate ownership interest in us will decrease; - the amount of cash available for distribution on each unit may decrease; - the amount of cash available for redemption of, or payment of the liquidation preference on, each preferred unit may decrease; - the ratio of taxable income to distributions may increase; - the relative voting strength of each previously outstanding unit may be diminished; and - the market price of our common units and preferred units may decline.

 Holders of our Series D Preferred Units generally have the same voting rights as holders of our common units and generally vote on an as-converted basis with the holders of our common units as a single class.
 Although holders of our other preferred units also have voting rights, such rights are limited to certain matters and require that such holders vote as a separate class with all other series of our equally ranked securities that may be issued and possess similar voting rights.
-As a result, the voting rights of holders of our preferred units may be significantly diluted, and the holders of such future securities of equal rank may be able to control or significantly influence the outcome of any vote with respect to which the holders of the preferred units are entitled to vote.
+As a result, the voting rights of holders of our preferred units may be significantly diluted, and the holders of such future securities of equal rank may be able to control or significantly influence the outcome of any vote with respect to which the holders of our preferred units are entitled to vote.
+Our partnership agreement contains limited protections for the holders of our preferred units (other than Series